Freeman and Oregon rush past Wyoming as Allen struggles (Sep 16, 2017) | FOX Sports

 Wyoming: The scouts’ eyes were locked on Allen well before kickoff.
 They moved like a herd from the sideline to watch him warm up in a T-shirt and headphones a couple of hours before the game to behind the end zone after he and his teammates came out in pads.

+”He’s a big guy.
+I think a lot of other quarterbacks in the country who would take some of those hits would be down and out for the count,” Wyoming receiver C.J.
+Johnson said.

-The bottom line: The last two seasons against Nebraska, Iowa and Oregon, Allen was 48 for 96 for 427 yards, with two TD passes and eight interceptions.
+The bottom line: The last two seasons against Nebraska, Iowa and Oregon, Allen was 48 for 96 for 427 yards, with one TD pass and eight interceptions.

 UP NEXT